Children's Hospital is part of the UPMC family.

 Cystic fibrosis affects both males and females; approximately 30,000 people in the United States have been diagnosed with the condition.
 The greatest risk factor for cystic fibrosis is a family history of the disease, especially if either parent is a known carrier.
 The gene that causes cystic fibrosis is recessive.
 This means that in order to have cystic fibrosis, children must inherit two copies of the gene, one from each parent.
 If a child inherits only one copy, he or she won't develop cystic fibrosis.
 However, that child will still be a carrier, and might pass the gene on to his or her own children.

-People who carry the cystic fibrosis gene are healthy and have no symptoms of disease.
+Parents who carry the cystic fibrosis gene are often healthy and have no symptoms of disease, and yet are still likely to pass it on to their children.
 In fact, it's estimated that as many as 10 million people may be carriers of a cystic fibrosis gene and not know it.
 If both parents carry a defective cystic fibrosis gene, each pregnancy has a 25 percent chance of producing a child with cystic fibrosis.

 The cystic fibrosis gene is most common in Caucasians of northern European descent.
 The disease occurs most frequently in these people, but can occur in any ethnic population.

 Parents can be tested to see if they are carriers; however, it's not possible to identify every person who carries a gene for cystic fibrosis.
-Because there are hundreds of specific cystic fibrosis gene mutations (not all of which are known), genetic testing for cystic fibrosis is not 100% sensitive.
+Because there are hundreds of specific cystic fibrosis gene mutations (not all of which are known), genetic testing for cystic fibrosis is not 100 percent sensitive.
 Doctors can also perform tests during pregnancy so parents can find out whether their child is likely to have cystic fibrosis.
-However, these tests are also not 100% sensitive.
+However, these tests are also not 100 percent sensitive.
 Researchers continue working to develop a test for all carriers.

 Although parents often blame themselves when a child is born with cystic fibrosis, it's important to remember that nothing a parent does causes this disease.